Sir Charles Dilke, 2nd Baronet: Crawford scandal

 Dilke was ruined.
 Other women claimed he had approached them for a liaison.
-Various lurid rumours circulated about his love life, including that he had invited a maidservant to join himself and his lover in bed and that he had introduced one or more of them to "every kind of French vice", and he became a figure of fun in bawdy music-hall songs.
+Various lurid rumours circulated about his love life, including that he had invited a maidservant to join him and his lover in bed, and that he had introduced one or more of them to "every kind of French vice".
+Dilke became a figure of fun in bawdy music hall songs.

 For a time it seemed that he would be tried for perjury.
-The accusations had a devastating effect on his political career, leading eventually to the loss of his parliamentary seat (Chelsea) in the 1886 UK general election.
+The accusations had a devastating effect on his political career, leading eventually to the loss of his parliamentary seat in the 1886 UK general election.

 Matthews gained public acclaim, winning the seat of Birmingham East as a Conservative at the same election.
 Queen Victoria, who approved of his performance in the trial, demanded his inclusion in Lord Salisbury's cabinet, and he was made Home Secretary.
-The Queen had asked in vain for Dilke to be stripped of his membership of the Privy Council.
+The Queen also asked in vain for Dilke to be stripped of his membership of the Privy Council.

 Dilke spent much of the remainder of his life and much of his fortune trying to exonerate himself, which adds weight to the view that Virginia lied about the identity of her lover.
 Over the years, it has been suggested that his political colleagues, including Archibald Primrose, 5th Earl of Rosebery, and Chamberlain himself, may have inspired her to accuse him, seeing him as an obstacle to their own ambitions.
 Dilke was largely exonerated by an inquiry in the early 1890s, which cast doubt on the truthfulness of Virginia's evidence.
 Her description of their alleged love nest in Warren Street was full of inaccuracies and it has been speculated that she may have been attempting to distract attention from an earlier affair with one Captain Forster.

 Political career after 1886 and death

-Dilke lost his Chelsea parliamentary seat at the 1886 general election.
-In 1889, he was approached by the Forest of Dean Liberal Association to stand as its parliamentary candidate since his radical credentials suited the mining constituency seeking employment law reform.
-Hoping that he could be rehabilitated as a front-line politician, Dilke consulted Liberal leader Gladstone, who discouraged him and so Dilke did not pursue the offer.
+In 1889, Dilke was approached by the Forest of Dean Liberal Association to stand as its parliamentary candidate, because his radical credentials suited the mining constituency seeking employment law reform.
+Hoping that he could be rehabilitated as a front-line politician, Dilke consulted Liberal leader Gladstone, who discouraged him, so Dilke did not pursue the offer.
 Three years later, however, Dilke accepted the invitation, against Gladstone's wishes and, at the 1892 general election, was duly elected as the MP for the Forest of Dean, which he held for the remainder of his life.

 He hoped to be appointed Secretary of State for War in the Liberal Government formed in 1905, but it was not to be.
 Dilke attributed his exclusion to the incoming Prime Minister Henry Campbell-Bannerman's lingering resentment towards Dilke for his role in the 1895 "cordite vote", which had brought about the end of Lord Rosebery's administration.

+Dilke was a shareholder in the 1906–7 Parkside development at 42 Knightsbridge.

-Dilke died in 1911 at 76 Sloane Street, Chelsea; the same house in which he was born.
+Dilke died in 1911 at 76 Sloane Street, Chelsea, the same house in which he was born.
 He was cremated at Golders Green Crematorium and his ashes buried at Kensal Green Cemetery.